denispol/Toutui/README.md

 **⚠️ If you follow all the instructions but installation fails, please open an installation issue.**

 ### Automatic install
 ❗It's quite challenging to create a script that is exhaustive for all distributions and OS.
-It's impossible to guarantee that you won't encounter error messages related to missing dependencies.
+If you encounter difficulties, leave an installation issue.
 #### **Install**
 ```bash
 git clone https://github.com/AlbanDAVID/Toutui